RC- Exercise 4

 (B) compared the organizing strategies employed by private-sector unions with those of public-sector unions

-(C) explained why politicians and administrators sometimes oppose unionization of clerical workers
+(C) explained why politicians and administrators sometimes oppose the unionization of clerical workers

-(E) showed that the factors that favored unionization drives among these workers prior to 1975 have decreased in importance
+(E) showed that the factors that favoured unionization drives among these workers prior to 1975 have decreased in importance

 10) According to the passage, in the period prior to 1975, each of the following considerations helped determine whether a union would attempt to organize a certain group of clerical workers EXCEPT